-The familiar formulas assume the risk-neutral expected change in the stock price equal to the risk-free rate, not the risk-neutral expected change in the futures price, which is zero.
+The familiar formulas assume the risk-neutral expected change in the stock price equal to the risk-neutral expected change in the futures price, which is zero.

 D. Bonus question (short answer) 20 points

 In the Black-Scholes model, the call option price is always positive before maturity if the volatility is positive.
 However, in the binomial model the call option price can be zero before maturity even if the volatility is positive.
 Why are the two models different?